kunlecreates/ace-next/docs/PRD.md

 ## Notes
 - The chosen stack is Node/Next.js + TypeScript with GitHub Actions for CI/CD.
+- Frontend: Tailwind CSS v4 with shadcn-style primitives; dark/light theme via next-themes; lucide icons; sonner toasts.
 - CD uses Kubernetes with Helm.
-Self-hosted runner performs helm upgrade --install with environment-specific values.
+Self-hosted runner (ARC runner scale set) performs `helm upgrade --install` with environment-specific values.
 - Ingress: NGINX (className: nginx), exposed via Cloudflared tunnel to the ingress controller.
 Hostname: ace-next.kunlecreates.org.
 - Storage: SQLite on a PVC (single-replica only).
 When scaling horizontally, migrate to Postgres/MySQL and disable the PVC.
 Deployment uses Recreate strategy when PVC is enabled.
 - Secret management: Secrets are applied by the CD workflow (not created by the chart) and referenced by the release (`<release>-secrets` by default).